massivemadness/Squircle-CE/README.md

 method is responsible for parsing a line of text and saving the code suggestions for that line.

-After calling `setTextContent` the code editor will call `processLine` for each line to find all possible code suggestions.
+After calling `setTextContent` the code editor will call `processAllLines` to find all possible code suggestions.

 ```kotlin
 class CustomProvider : SuggestionProvider {